 Get started with radio art by learning how to make a battery powered radio transmitter for use in sound installations and performances.
 Simplify installations with wireless connectivity, or experiment with the sounds of radio interference.

-In this workshop we will utilize soldering and circuitry skills to build a miniature radio transmitter modeled after the famous schematic of radio artist and theorist Tetsuo Kogawa.
+In this workshop, we will utilize soldering and circuitry skills to build a miniature radio transmitter modelled after the famous schematic of radio artist and theorist Tetsuo Kogawa.
 You will be provided with all of the necessary components, and you will leave with a radio transmitter capable of sending transmissions from either a microphone or an audio playing device.

 Annual Studio or Workshop Pass Discount: $45 (+ Material Fee: $20)